dentarg/auth0-blog/_posts/2016-11-14-migrating-an-angular-1-app-to-angular-2-part-3.markdown

 To initiate the loading state, we'll set the `loading` property to `true` in the `ngOnInit()` lifecycle hook.

 Finally, we need a getter method `get isLoaded()` to tell the template when loading has completed.
-Our Angular 1 ng1-dinos app implemented this expression in the template, but the [Angular 2 docs recommend moving this kind of logic to the component](https://angular.io/docs/ts/latest/guide/template-syntax.html#!#simplicity).
+Angular 1 ng1-dinos implemented this expression in the template, but the [Angular 2 docs recommend moving this kind of logic to the component](https://angular.io/docs/ts/latest/guide/template-syntax.html#!#simplicity).

 ### Implement Loading Functionality in Home HTML